CatalaniCD/computer_science/6. operating_systems/bash/readme.md

     3. Moving Ahead with Shell Programming
     3.1.
 Loops
+    3.1.1.
+Introduction and While Loop
+    3.1.2.
+For loop and More
     3.2.
 Functions
-    3.3.
+    3.2.1.
+Introduction to Functions
+    3.2.2.
+Scope of a Variable and Return in Functions 3.3.
 Shell Utilities
+    3.3.1.
+Sort, cut and grep commands
+    3.3.2.
+The sed command
+    3.3.3.
+Displaying File Contents
+    3.3.4.
+Finding Files and Directories

     4. Shell Scripts and Other Utilities
     4.1.
 Working with awk